wp-plugins/nav-menu-roles/readme.txt

 == Changelog ==

+= 1.2 =
+* Major fix for theme's that use their own custom Walkers, thanks to Evan Stein @vanpop https://github.com/vanpop
+* Instead of a custom nav Walker, menu items are controlled through the wp_get_nav_menu_items filter
+* Remove the custom nav Walker code

 = 1.1.1 =
-fix link to plugin site
+* Fix link to plugin site
-fix labels in admin Walker
+* Fix labels in admin Walker

 = 1.1 =
 * Clean up debug messages

 = 1.0 =
-* Initial release.
+* Initial release